Standard Industries Stock Price Analysis and Quick Research Report. Is Standard Industries an attractive stock to invest in?

 -

 Return on Assets (ROA): Return on Assets measures how effectively a company can earn a return on its investment in assets.
 In other words, ROA shows how efficiently a company can convert the money used to purchase assets into net income or profits.
-Standard Inds has ROA of -6.4908% which is a bad sign for future performance.
+Standard Industries has ROA of -6.4908% which is a bad sign for future performance.
 (Higher values are always desirable.)

 -

 Current ratio: The current ratio measures a company's ability to pay its short-term liabilities with its short-term assets.
 A higher current ratio is desirable so that the company could be stable to unexpected bumps in business and economy.
-Standard Inds has a Current ratio of 6.7368.
+Standard Industries has a Current ratio of 6.7368.

 -

 Return on equity: ROE measures the ability of a firm to generate profits from its shareholders' investments in the company.
 In other words, the return on equity ratio shows how much profit each rupee of common stockholders’ equity generates.
-Standard Inds has a ROE of -7.7625%.
+Standard Industries has a ROE of -7.7625%.
 (Higher is better)

 -

 Debt to equity ratio: It is a good metric to check out the capital structure along with its performance.
-Standard Inds has a Debt to Equity ratio of 0.0724 which means that the company has low proportion of debt in its capital.
+Standard Industries has a Debt to Equity ratio of 0.0724 which means that the company has low proportion of debt in its capital.

 -